SOLID: A Large-Scale Semi-Supervised Dataset for Offensive Language Identification: The OLID Dataset

-The training part of the \olid dataset contains 13,241 examples, while the testing part contains 860 tweets.
-Detailed statistics about the distribution of the labels in all 3 levels are shown in Table~\ref{tab:training-data-distribution}.
-We can see that there is a substantial class imbalance on each level of annotation, most significant at Level B. Furthermore, there is a sizable difference in the total number of annotations between different levels: level A contains 13,241 tweets, but level C only has 4,089 tweets.
-While this is expected, based on the nature of the annotation schema itself, it indicates a need for creating a large dataset.
-Table \ref{tab:olid_examples} shows examples from the \olid dataset, demonstrating all possible label combinations.
+Table~\ref{tab:training-data-distribution} presents detailed statistics about the distribution of the labels.
+There is a substantial class imbalance at each level of the annotation, especially at Level B. Moreover, there is a sizable difference in the total number of annotations between the levels due to the schema, e.g.,~Level C is 30\% smaller than Level A, and the data sizes for B and C are rather small.
+These drawbacks indicate the need to create a larger dataset.